Kevin Muscat: Reputation

-In 1996, Muscat was sent off in his first season in the UK in a match involving Crystal Palace and Norwich City after body checking Norwich player, Darren Eadie which then sparked a 21-man melee where punches were thrown.
+In 1996, Muscat was sent off in his first season in the UK in a match involving Crystal Palace and Norwich City after body checking Norwich player Darren Eadie which then sparked a 21-man melee where punches were thrown.
 Two other players were also sent off in the incident.

-Muscat was branded a "lowlife" and a "nobody" by ex-England striker Ian Wright, then of Nottingham Forest, in September 1999.
-Wright claimed he was about to shoot when he heard Dougie Freedman, Forest's other striker, shout "leave it".
-Wright stepped over the ball to allow Freedman to hit it, but instead Muscat (who had, according to Wright, merely impersonated Freedman) appeared to clear the ball.
+Muscat was branded a "lowlife" and a "nobody" by Nottingham Forest striker Ian Wright, in September 1999.
+Wright said he was about to shoot when he heard Dougie Freedman, Forest's other striker, shout "leave it".
+Wright stepped over the ball to allow Freedman to hit it, but instead Muscat cleared the ball; according to Wright, Muscat impersonated Freedman.

-Muscat was dubbed the "most hated man in football" by then Birmingham City player Martin Grainger in 2000 after a reckless tackle against international teammate, Stan Lazaridis.
+Muscat was dubbed the "most hated man in football" by Birmingham City player Martin Grainger in 2000 after a reckless tackle against international teammate, Stan Lazaridis.
 He seriously injured both Craig Bellamy and Christophe Dugarry, the latter in a friendly international between Australia and France in 2001 with a sliding tackle from behind.
 The French manager Roger Lemerre dubbed the tackle "an act of brutality".
-It was speculated that Muscat's temperament was the reason he was never selected for inclusion in an Old Firm derby during his time at Rangers.

 In March 2002, Muscat was sent off after nine minutes in a match against Grimsby Town for elbowing Grimsby striker Michael Boulding.
 Wolves lost the match and Muscat was suspended for three matches following the incident.